HKubinhetz/HKubinhetz/README.md

-- 👋 Hi, I’m @HKubinhetz, but you can call me Kuba or Kubinha!
+- 👋 Hi, I’m @HKubinhetz, but you can call me Kubinha!
 - 👀 I’m interested in learning most of all.
 My main fields of interest today are Data Science and Automation!
 - 🌱 I’m currently learning Python and everything else I need to support this language (such as a bit of HTML & CSS).
 - 💞️ I’m looking to collaborate on Python Projects and cool new ideas!